 Prospective Student Centers

 Texas A&M University has several conveniently located Prospective Student Centers throughout the state, staffed with regional advisors ready to serve you.
 Please contact the center nearest you to learn more about admissions, financial aid, academic programs and student services.
+Texas A&M also has regional advisors who serve the Brazos Valley, Central Texas and El Paso areas as well as regional advisors throughout the U.S. to assist out-of-state applicants.
 Visit the website admissions.tamu.edu/psc for more details.

 Aggieland Prospective Student Center1